Solid-Interactive/solid-book/languages/php/wordpress/README.md

 define('SAVEQUERIES', true);
 ```

 Then the queries are stored on:

 ```php
 $wpdb->queries;
 ```

+## Multisite network settings
+* A wordpress multisite network has additional settings in admin at My Sites > Network Admin > Settings, or `/wp-admin/network/settings.php`
+* Notable settings include file upload settings
+  * Max upload file size: default is 1500k